holoviz/panel/doc/tutorials/narrative.md

 - A Wind Turbine Image Recognition app
 - a Wind Turbine Live Data Monitoring application.

 Through this comprehensive tutorial series, you will become an expert in Panel by HoloViz and gain the ability to harness the power of wind turbine data.
-Whether you're building informative reports, interactive dashboards, Chat Bots, Machine Learning tools or deploying real-time applications, you'll be well-equipped to make a meaningful impact in the world of renewable energy.
+Whether you're building informative reports, interactive dashboards, Chat Bots, Machine Learning tools or deploying real-time applications, you'll be well-equipped to make a meaningful impact in the world of wind turbine data exploration and data apps.

 Please put on your safety helmet before entering the world of wind turbines.